oganm/geneSynonym/README.md

 # Gene Synonym
 An r package that works as a wrapper to synonym information in ftp://ftp.ncbi.nlm.nih.gov/gene/DATA/gene_info.gz.
+Updates weekly since 8th of Match 2017

 Available species are
 * Homo sapiens